Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 Sales of CGT-exempt assets don’t count towards capital losses.
 You can’t count disaster-trades that happened within your ISAs and SIPPs, for example.

-Your losses have trimmed your gains to within your annual CGT allowance.
+Your losses have trimmed your gains to less than your annual CGT allowance.
 No capital gains taxes for you this year!
+Though possibly you should swap share trading for a more lucrative side hustle…

 3. Consider selling more assets to use up more of your CGT allowance and so defuse future gains